boris-kz/CogAlg/README.md

 ### 3: Feedback: maximizing novelty vs. generality

 General cognitive system must have a common input selection criterion: fitness value on all levels of generalization.
-This value may be novelty or generality: miss or match to expectations (we can’t select for both, they exhaust all possibilities).
+This value can be novelty or generality: miss or match to expectations.
+We can’t select for both, they exhaust all possibilities.
 Novelty can’t be primary: it would select for noise and filter out patterns, defined by cross-similarity.
 But match (confirmation) can be maximized by staring at a wall: locking into predictable environments.
 While natural curiosity actively skips such locations, reducing expected match.

 My solution is selecting for expected match within a level of generalization (composition or clustering), comparing proximate nodes.
 But vertical feedback between levels should select for novelty, forcing lower levels to skip predictable input spans.
 Higher-scope downward selection is reversed from lower-scope upward selection: criterion sign flips with the direction of propagation.
 Such skipping increases generality of whole system: higher levels get novel patterns that extend their predictive power more than mere confirmations.